A Home for Your Loved One

 “The promotion of the whole person, according to each one’s capabilites, is the main objective of our work.” – Basic Document for the Guanellian Mission

 St. Louis Center is a nonprofit organization run by the Servants of Charity, an order of priests and brothers founded by St. Louis Guanella in the early 20th Century.
 The Center is open to individuals of all faiths and backgrounds.
-As part of the four central Guanellian Mission Principles, St. Louis Center seeks to provide services to individuals with I/DD that will help each reach his or her full potential.
+As part of the four central Guanellian Mission Principles, St. Louis Center seeks to provide residential services and care to individuals with I/DD that will help each reach his or her full potential.
 In addition to staff social work specialists, nurses, and direct care supervisors, the Center also engages with a number of other therapists and experts to support residents.

 St. Louis Center’s continuum of care is provided by staff and consists of its services, programs, and spaces and places.
 As the needs of residents continue to grow and change, so do the Center’s programs.